Everyone carp angler should know how to set up a method feeder rig with no excuse.

-If you are looking for some more information on the best baits for carp have a read at my other post.
+If you are looking for some more information on the best baits for carp have a read of my other post.

 Mixing Micro Pellets

-No matter the time of year carp just cant seem to avoid them.
-I usually opt for 4mm pellet’s but 2mm would work just fine as well.
+No matter the time of year carp just can’t seem to avoid them.
+I usually opt for 4mm pellet but 2mm would work just fine as well.

-What colour of micro pellet’s you use really seems to have an effect how much you catch on a session.
+The colour of micro pellets you use can affect how much you catch on a session.

-In the colder months, if the water is clear, I’d advise opting for bright colours like a tempting neon orange to give the lethargic carp something to home in on.
+If the water is clear in the colder months, I’d advise opting for bright colours like a tempting neon orange to give the lethargic carp something to home in on.

 In the warmer months opt for darker colours like red which creates a good outline in the murkier water to tempt the carp.

 When mixing your feed, it is essential you get it just right to have the best chance of catching the tricky carp.

 Too wet and it won’t break down easily and present your hook bait.